chafey/dicom-parser-rs/DESIGN.md

   to visualize or dump a DICOM Data Set for debugging purposes.
 If a given tag is in the DataSet but not in the dictionary, the tool will still work but it won't have information about that specific tag.
-* Those that may fail if it encounters an attribute not in the Data Dictionary.
+* Those that may fail if they encounter an attribute not in the Data Dictionary.
   Having functionality that can fail is rare and generally undesirable - if this situation occurs, there are usually ways to workaround them (perhaps with some drawbacks).
-Am example of such a use case is converting the transfer syntax for a DICOM P10 file from implicit little endian to explicit little endian.
+An example of such a use case is converting the transfer syntax for a DICOM P10 file from implicit little endian to explicit little endian.

 ## Streaming

-Full support for streaming was an important require in the design of this library.
+Full support for streaming was an important requirement in the design of this library.
 Streaming provides the following benefits compared to a design that doesn't support streaming: